RichardHightower/json-parsers-benchmark/README.md

 Boon JSON is really a series of parsers that it picks from depending on what type of stream, buffer, reader you give it.

-It can work diretly with CharacterBuffer, StringBuilder, String, char[], byte[], etc.
+It can work directly with CharacterBuffer, StringBuilder, String, char[], byte[], etc.